Note: This blog was updated in Quarter 4 of 2022.

 Another trend that has been on the rise for some time now is illustration.
 This trend began with the boom of iconography.
 We’ve seen icons across the web over the last five years, which have helped pave the way for illustration.

-Illustration can be used to create an overall theme,
+Illustration can be used to create an overall theme and personify your site:

 Why it Works